LiyangWan/Dining-Vision/README.md

 Backend Pipeline for Restaurant Intelligence using Public APIs

 1. Prerequisites

 Python 3.10+

-2. Dependencies
+3. Dependencies

 pip install -r requirements.txt

-3. Configure API keys
+5. Configure API keys

 In Dining-Vision/.env file, update the variable GOOGLE_API_KEY with your own API key.

-4. Run the Flask server
+7. Run the Flask server

-Directly in python
+Directly in python:
 python app/main.py

-5. API Usage Guide
+9. API Usage Guide
 Below are the available endpoints.
 All responses are in 5JSON.

 1) Health Check